1618lip/cse15l-lab-reports/LabReport3/lab_report3.md

     Between 6:45 and 7:40, Atta and Omari, along with Satam al Suqami, Wail al Shehri, and Waleed al Shehri, checked in and boarded American Airlines Flight      11, bound for Los Angeles.
 The flight was scheduled to depart at 7:45.
   ```
 * **What is it doing?**
+  Returns all lines that contains a two-digit number between 60 and 59, preceded by the character "6:".
+In other words, all lines that has the time format `6:##`.
 * **Why useful?**
+  This could help someone quickly identify events or incidents that occurred at specific times, which could be important for analyzing the events described     in the report.
+* **Source: use ```man grep```**

 #### Example 3.2: ```grep -E ```
 ### 4. ```grep --max-count=<integer> <pattern> <path-to-file>```
 >